Commodities' dive raises doubts over Africa's 'middle class'

 This spending power, however, seems closely linked to the price of resources.
 More than 87 percent of government expenditure across Africa is derived from commodity exports, according to consultancy DaMina Advisors.

-Foreign direct investment in resource-rich South Africa, Nigeria, Ghana and Mozambique totalled $23 billion in 2013, more than the rest of sub-Saharan Africa combined.
+Foreign direct investment in resource-rich South Africa, Nigeria, Ghana and Mozambique totaled $23 billion in 2013, more than the rest of sub-Saharan Africa combined.
 Most of that was in commodities production.

 As growth slowed, Nestle said in June that it would cut 15 percent of its workforce in Africa because it had overestimated the rise of the middle class.